model-map/EmpressNfo/README.md

 The developer(s) of this project in no way support targeted harassment of any individual or group under any circumstances.
 Please be mindful of behaving yourself.

+The developer(s) also do not endorse Piracy in any form.

 # # How to use:

 Head over to https://model-map.github.io/EmpressNfo/ to begin